- Information about us

-- If we sell or buy any business or assets, we may reveal personal information about you to the prospective seller or buyer of that business or the assets.
+- If we sell or buy any business or assets, we may reveal personal information about you to the seller or buyer.

-- If we (or substantially all of our assets) are bought or taken over by another organisation (or there is a reorganisation within our corporate group), personal information we hold about customers will be one of the assets transferred.
+- If we (or our assets) are bought or taken over by another organisation (or there is a reorganisation within our corporate group), personal information we hold about customers will be one of the assets transferred.

 You can update or change your personal information at your local Specsavers store, by signing in to your account (if you are a registered online customer), or by contacting firstname.lastname@example.org.

-You have certain rights under UK data-protection legislation, including the option to:
+You have certain rights under UK data-protection law, including the right to:

-- access your personal information – we may charge a fee if we are allowed to do so by law;
+- access your personal information (we may charge a fee if we are allowed to do so by law); and

-- if you object to us processing your personal information;
+- you object to us processing your personal information;

-- if you ask us to stop processing your personal information (although we are entitled to store your personal information, we cannot further process it if you ask us not to);
+- you ask us to stop processing your personal information (although we are entitled to store your personal information, we cannot process it further if you ask us not to);

-- if we move or transfer your personal information to another organisation; and
+- we move or transfer your personal information to another organisation; or

-- if you object to us processing your personal information in the following circumstances.
+- you object to us processing your personal information if we are processing it:

-- If information is processed for purposes of scientific or historical research and statistics.
+- for scientific or historical research and statistical purposes.

-You have a right to complain to the Information Commissioner’s Office.
+You have the right to complain to the Information Commissioner’s Office.
 They can investigate whether organisations are keeping to data-protection law.
-See ico.org.uk
+For more information, visit ico.org.uk.

 We may use your personal information to contact you about our products and services.

-You can choose to stop receiving marketing emails from us by following the unsubscribe link and instructions on the marketing emails we send you.
+You can choose to stop receiving marketing emails from us by following the unsubscribe link and instructions in the marketing emails we send you.

-We use a variety of security technology and procedures to help protect your personal information from unauthorised access and use.
-Examples of these are shown below.
+We use the following security technology and methods to help protect your personal information from unauthorised access and use.

 - Encryption, meaning that information is hidden so that it cannot be read without special knowledge (such as a password).
-This is done with a secret code or what’s called a ‘cypher’.
-The hidden information is said to then be ‘encrypted’.
+This is done with a secret code (a cypher).
+The hidden information is said to be ‘encrypted’.

-- Using a different name for you so we can hide parts of your personal information from view.
+- Using a different name for you so we can hide parts of your personal information.

-- Controlling access to systems and networks as this allows us to stop people who are not allowed to view your personal information from getting access to it.
+- Controlling access to systems and networks.
+This allows us to stop people who are not allowed to view your personal information from getting access to it.

-- Training our staff so we make them aware of how to handle information and how and when to report when something goes wrong.
+- Training our staff so they know how to handle personal information and how and when to report when something goes wrong.

 - Regular testing of our technology and ways of working, including keeping up to date on the latest security updates.

 We have no control over the contents of other websites or resources which are linked to our website.
-We accept no responsibility for them or the privacy practices they use, or for any loss or damage that may arise from you using those websites or resources.
+We accept no responsibility for them or the privacy practices they use, or for any loss or damage that results from you using those websites or resources.